Mass media in Australia

 Mass media in Australia spans traditional and digital formats, and caters mostly to its predominantly English-speaking population.
-It is delivered in a variety of formats including radio, television, paper, internet and IPTV.
+It is delivered in a variety of formats including radio, television, newspaper, internet and IPTV.
 Varieties include local, regional, state, federal and international sources of media, reporting on Australian news, opinion, policy, issues and culture.

+Australia has two public broadcasters: the Australian Broadcasting Corporation (ABC), which has an extensive reach across television and radio, and is entirely funded by tax revenue; and the Special Broadcasting Service (SBS), which has a remit to provide multilingual programming, and is partially funded by taxes.

 Australia has been on a decline on the Press Freedom Index, in reflection of rising media censorship and intimidation of journalists in the country, including media companies maintaining close ties to political leaders, fueling doubts about editorial independence.
 Two giant firms dominate mass media in Australia – Nine Entertainment and News Corp Australia, a subsidiary of American-based News Corp.
 The country was ranked 19th out of 180 countries in 2018, before subsequently dropping to 26th out of 180 countries for 2020 and 39th in 2022.

 Television

 Free-to-air TV

 New South Wales and Victoria were introduced to television in 1956, with the other states and territories following suit up to 1971 (the Northern Territory).
 Colour television was introduced in 1975.

 In addition to the public broadcasters which are available to almost all of Australia's population, there are three major commercial television networks: the Seven Network, the Nine Network and Network 10.
 Most of Australia's heavily populated cities are serviced by all three networks.
 Some rural or regional areas may receive a more limited selection, often with some of the channels available showing programming from more than one of the major networks.
 An example of such a "shared" regional network is Imparja.

 Digital free-to-air broadcasts commenced on 1 January 2001.
 Analogue broadcasts were originally intended to be phased out by 2008, however analogue phaseout was not achieved until 2013.

 After heated debate in the early 2000s over a Bill that would have removed the foreign ownership restrictions of broadcasting TV licences, the Keating government chose to retain the foreign-ownership restrictions in its 1992 Broadcasting Act.
 The Howard government was set to remove this law sometime in 2007, having gained parliamentary approval to change the legislation in 2006.

 In 2007, with Helen Coonan as communications minister, there were two significant changes.
 Foreign ownership limits were scrapped, government changed the cross-media ownership rules to allow ownership of two out of three media types.